-You may be unaware what the term “joint dysfunction” of the neck and spine means, but there’s still a good chance you’ve experienced this highly prevalent problem, according to Kaliq Chang, MD, of Atlantic Spine Center.
+You may be unaware of what the term “joint dysfunction” of the neck and spine means, but there’s still a good chance you’ve experienced this highly prevalent problem, according to Kaliq Chang, MD, of Atlantic Spine Center.

-“With dozens of joint levels between the top of the neck and the bottom of the spine, each of these joints work with the others to allow you to move your head, neck and trunk in a fluid and coordinated way,” explains Dr. Chang, an interventional pain management specialist.
+“With dozens of joint levels between the top of the neck and the bottom of the spine, each of these joints works with the others to allow you to move your head, neck and trunk in a fluid and coordinated way,” explains Dr. Chang, an interventional pain management specialist.
 “Joint dysfunction literally means ‘bad motion,’ so if you’re experiencing joint dysfunction in the neck and/or spine, you likely know something’s wrong.”

 Essentially, joint dysfunction can affect people in two different ways: either the joints don’t move enough, called hypomobility; or they move too much, called hypermobility.
 When motion is altered at any one of the joints in the neck and spine, other joints along the track “compensate” to restore the spine’s proper motion, Dr. Chang says.